microsoft/BotFramework-WebChat/README.md

 ## Integrate with JavaScript

+Web Chat is designed to integrate with your existing web site using JavaScript or React.
+Integrating with JavaScript will give you moderate styling and customizability.

 ### Full bundle

 You can use the full, typical webchat package that contains the most typically used features.